 Memes have become an unavoidable source of entertainment and amusement, or sometimes controversy and confusion.
 Memes are documented with a focus on fun, featuring image and video galleries showcasing how entertaining and creative people can be.

 Slang born or popularized in the 21st century gets featured in short pages explaining their meaning, and sometimes also the hidden meanings which can appear when used in funny or nefarious ways.

-Sociocultural concepts which people were not aware of before the turn of the 21st century have become mainstream notions as many groups became able to express themselves on platforms that could reach a global audience.
+Sociocultural concepts which were rarely discussed before the turn of the 21st century have become mainstream notions, as many groups became able to express themselves on platforms that could reach a global audience.
 The 21st century compendium aims to demystify these sociocultural concepts by explaining them in simple terms, both the good and the bad, whether they belong to the oppressed or the oppressive, in order to explain their history, their meanings, their reach, and their real world consequences.